cschweig2/calculator/README.md

 # Calculator

-#### Week 2, Lesson 29 Exercise 10.19.2020
+#### Week 2, Lesson 48 Exercise 10.21.2020

-#### **By Chelsea Becker, Joseph Giunta, and Constantine Yakubovski**
+#### **By Chelsea Becker, Joseph Giunta, Constantine Yakubovski, and Max Brockbank**

 ## Description

-_This website functions as a basic calculator using JavaScript, HTML, and CSS.
-You can select which operator to use, then input numbers, to receive an answer._
+_This website functions as a basic calculator using JavaScript, HTML, and CSS languages.
+You can select which operator to use, then input numbers to receive an answer._

 ## Setup/Installation Requirements

 1. _Open the webpage_
-2. _Follow the prompts to select what operator you would like to use_a
+2. _Choose which operation you would like to use_
-3. _Follow the prompts to input numbers_
+3. _Input numbers for selected operation_
 4. _See your calculated results_

 ## Known Bugs